- 1The expression of approval or agreement: a loud murmur of assent he nodded assentMore example sentences

 - I nodded assent, and promptly closed my eyes and began to daydream.

-- 1.1Official agreement or sanction: the governor has power to withhold his assent from a billMore example sentences
+- 1.1Official agreement or sanction: the act was given the Royal AssentMore example sentences

 - He has power to veto bills by withholding his assent.

 - If the president withholds his assent, the bill will be killed.

 - In such cases, it has the power either to assent or to withhold assent.

 verb[no object] (often assent to) Back to top